ORHPC Grants

 Not open for applications at this time.

-The Minnesota ARP Small Rural Hospital Improvement Program (SHIP) grant period is: December 1, 2022 - December 31, 2023.
+The Minnesota ARP Small Rural Hospital Improvement Program (SHIP) grant period was: December 1, 2022 - December 31, 2023.

 Health Resources and Services Administration's Federal Office of Rural Health Policy received funds from the American Rescue Plan (ARP) to support eligible small, rural hospitals to expand COVID-19 testing and mitigation efforts.
 Funds may be used to support: